rnhc1000/apiChallenge/README.md

 Based on these, the app consumes services of another api -> <a href="https://k-messages-api.herokuapp.com" target="_blank">Contacts API</a>.

 <br />
-As I decided to take advantage of OpenAPI, after the app is ready, you can play with the outcome available at: http://127.0.0.1:8097/swagger-ui/html
+You can play with the app, visiting the link below after app is up and running

+http://127.0.0.1:8097/swagger-ui/html
 <br />
-The app has been coded using Java 17, Spring Boot 3.3.4, Gradle, Javadoc, Spring Security, Spring JPA, Spring Webflux, OpenAPI, MySQL, Docker and hosted in an AWS EC2 instance with secure access provided by a NGINX SSL proxy reverse and being live at <a href="https://challenge.ferreiras.dev.br/swagger-ui/index.html" target="_blank">API Aggregator</a> <br />
+The app has been coded using Java 17, Spring Boot 3.3.4, Gradle, Javadoc, Spring Security, Spring JPA, Spring Webflux, OpenAPI, JUnit, Mockito, MySQL, Docker and hosted in an AWS EC2 instance with secure access provided by a NGINX SSL proxy reverse and being live at <a href="https://challenge.ferreiras.dev.br/swagger-ui/index.html" target="_blank">API Aggregator</a> <br />
 <br />
 Why don't you take a look at this short video....to see how it works...